 What should a small firm actually do this month?

 Four moves cover what UK regulators expect from a firm under fifty staff.
-First, write a one-page register of every AI tool in use, what data it touches, and what decisions it influences.
+First, write a one-page tool register of every AI tool in use, what data it touches, and what decisions it influences.
 Copilot, ChatGPT, the transcription tool, the chatbot on your website, the booking assistant.
 This single document is the artefact most-often-asked-for in any governance conversation, and it is the cheapest to produce.

 Third, name one senior person as the AI owner.
 This is the accountability principle made concrete.
 It does not need to be a dedicated role, and for a small firm it usually sits with the operations director, the founder, or a partner.
 The point is that one person knows what tools are in use, what data they touch, and what to do if something goes wrong.
 Fourth, update your privacy notice to explain AI-related processing where AI meaningfully influences a decision about a person.
 Pricing, eligibility, screening, prioritisation: anywhere AI shapes the outcome that a customer or staff member experiences.